ITNerdbox/OS-Hardening/README.md

 - Automatically configure the PAM cracklib module in /etc/pam.d/common-password
 - Uninstall specific software that can be used in common attacks such as Netcat (which for some reason is installed by default)

+For suggestions, comments or requests feel free to contact me.